sliwhu/UWHousingTeam/TechnologyReview.md

 * less reference can be found online
 * there is not known place to host Bokeh apps, to our knowledge.

-## Statistical modeling tools evaluation
+## --Statistical modeling tools evaluation
 ### Python scikit learn
 ### Self written up algorithms
 ### ..